A-Chicharito-S/A-Chicharito-S.github.io/_pages/about.md

 During my undergraduate years, I concentrated on Natural Language Processing (NLP), and had the honor of working with Professor [Xiaojun Wan](https://wanxiaojun.github.io/) on summarization at Peking University, Professor [Xinyu Dai](https://ai.nju.edu.cn/daixinyu/index.htm) on few-shot sentiment analysis at Nanjing Univerisity, and Professor Mengjuan Liu on chatbots at University of Electronic Science and Technology of China.

+**Email is the best way to reach me and please feel free to send me an email to discuss research!** I try to read all my emails carefully, but don't hesitate to send another one if you don't receive my reply after one week!